 Step 1: Prepare the Peeps for the Diorama

 When you get the Peeps, you will notice three things that make them rather difficult diorama materials.

 Problem 1: The rabbit Peeps are not flat on the bottom, making them harder to stand up in a scene.

 Solution: Cut off the bottom so that the rabbit stands flat.
 We tried snipping and cutting, and we found that you could get the best cut with a good, sharp knife dipped in water.

-Problem 2: All Peeps are squishy and hard to handle without damaging.
+Problem 2: All Peeps are squishy and hard to handle without damaging them.

 Solution: Buy your Peeps a week ahead of time, take them out of the package, and lay them out to dry (after you've cut the bottoms flat.)
 We learned by hard experience not to stand the Peeps up to dry—they will stick amazingly well to the surface.
 Lay them down on their sugary backsides.